kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Additionally, the idea of dropping all the existing status fields/conditions in the new v1beta2 API (by supporting down conversion), was considered negatively because it implies a sudden, big change both for users and providers.

-Instead, we would like to minimize impact on users and providers by preserving old fields in `BackCompatibility` until v1beta1 removal, which is ultimately the same process suggested for removal of API fields from graduated APIs.
+Instead, we would like to minimize impact on users and providers by preserving old fields in `Deprecated` until v1beta1 removal, which is ultimately the same process suggested for removal of API fields from graduated APIs.

-Note: There will still be some impacts because `BackCompatibility` fields will be in a different location from where the original fields was, but this should be easier to handle than being forced to immediately adapt the new status fields/conditions.
+Note: There will still be some impacts because `Deprecated` fields will be in a different location from where the original fields was, but this should be easier to handle than being forced to immediately adapt the new status fields/conditions.

 ## Upgrade Strategy